 Top 5 Ingredients Breakdown

-Chicken and chicken meal are both good sources of protein for dogs.
-Chicken probably sounds better to most people but chicken meal has been dried and most of the moisture has been removed so it contains several times as much protein as chicken.
+Chicken Meal = Compared to chicken meal, chicken probably sounds better to most people but chicken meal has been dried and most of the moisture has been removed so it contains several times as much protein as chicken.
 Both of these ingredients are good sources of omega-6 fatty acid.

-Cracked pearled barley is the next ingredient and it’s a good source of dietary fiber and Manganese, as well as omega-6 fatty acid.
+Cracked Pearled Barley = This ingredient is a good source of dietary fiber and manganese, as well as omega-6 fatty acid.
 It takes a while to digest barley which keeps your dog feeling full and keeps his blood sugar levels at a steady level.

 Additional Ingredients of Interest